 - - Having fun and learning from each other!
 A change journey last over many ‘sprints’ and projects.
 Continuity and a longer term horizon for some business leaders and project team members is an advantage, given that a company must change continually in today’s environment.
 Having fun builds endurance and motivation to innovate and continually transform.
 Learning from each other develops the skills of change; which is a core skill to develop for all organisations, today and in the future.

 Centigo is a fast-footed management consultancy which is a network organisation since more than fifteen years, living by the motto that the best way to predict and navigate the future is to create it.
 By network organisation means that nobody is anyone’s boss.
 Crystal clear roles and responsibilities combined with a value driven ethos and culture characterise us as a company as a whole, as well as our project teams and individual consultants who help clients succeed with innovation and transformation.
-Being a network organisation is important for us being Business Wellness.
-Business Wellness is our philosophy describing organisations that are sustainably successful in a changing world.
+Being a network organisation is important for us to live by our philosophy Business Wellness.
+Business Wellness describes the characteristics and qualities of organisations which are sustainably successful in a changing world.
 Business Wellness companies have a holistic approach where they create value for all their stakeholders.

 Innovation and transformation are critical to keep up and be a winner in today’s business environment.
-If you also believe that keys to success are i) to apply modern leadership and organisation models for fast-paced change, and ii) to partner with a company that itself has this ‘company DNA’, please contact us at Centigo.
+If you also believe that keys to success are i) to apply modern leadership and organisation models for fast-paced change, and ii) to partner with a company that itself has this ‘company DNA’, please contact Centigo at firstname.lastname@example.org or the author email@example.com directly.